Top 5 AR and VR Trends to Watch in 2020

 The Assistance of AR/VR for other Industries

-- Healthcare– For medical research and analysis, patient care, education and even better diagnosis.
+- Healthcare– For medical research and analysis, patient care, education, and even better diagnosis.

 - Education– Turn those lectures into something fun and interactive with a highly responsive AR/VR environment for the students.

 - Real Estate– A huge scope of flourishing real estate, exists with the use of Augmented Reality and Virtual Reality.
 The greatest boon would be client communication.
-It could be a reality which can undeniably bring sufficient revenue to the industry.
+It could be a reality that can undeniably bring sufficient revenue to the industry.

 The trend of 2020, that uplifts the denotation of AR/VR

 Nobody knows what is there in the future, though we can predict it through observation and analysis of recent trends and reading patterns.
 It’s always good to be prepared for what is about to come, good, bad or ugly.
-However, the ongoing trends puts up a pretty decent picture of what is in store for us, in the near future.
+However, the ongoing trends put up a pretty decent picture of what is in store for us, in the near future.
 Let us hover over the happenings around Augmented Reality and Virtual Reality.

 - Training and Education– While the classrooms are being transformed, the minds are enriched too.
 Education is not restricted to the boundaries of a school or academic institution.
 With AR/VR, children are stepping into a world that is unlike others.
 Military services and many such trained and skilled services are upgrading to the use of virtual reality sessions to condition a person’s mental and physical abilities.

 - Solutions for business growth– Till present times, decisions are made by the authorities relying on the study of the market.
 It is estimated and only predicted.
 With AR/VR, you could create an eco-system that could give factual information.
 This is put to use by some companies and expected to reach many by the end of 2021.
-A Forrester report reveals that, an estimate of 14 million American workers will be wearing smart glasses regularly by 2025.
+A Forrester report reveals that an estimate of 14 million American workers will be wearing smart glasses regularly by 2025.

-- Entertainment- The gaming arenas, movies, promotional campaigns, marketing and sales.
+- Entertainment- The gaming arenas, movies, promotional campaigns, marketing, and sales.
 AR/VR is used and can’t be termed exclusively but most prominently for the purpose of entertainment.
 There are no bindings that are restricting the use of such technology in the entertainment sector.
 It became popular and known to the general masses through these sources and AR/VR is still ruling the entertainment industry.

 - AR aiding AI- A retail shopping experience along with AR.
 If combined together, these can be great for Point-and-shoot retail.
 Not just shopping but it can be used for everyday hassles.
 They both create an eventful experience for the user.
 Many companies have started using AI and Machine Learning.
 Coming 2020 might also showcase the blend of AI and AR together.

-- Navigation- One such example of AR used in everyday life is maps.
-It has turned out to be a life saviour.
+- Navigation- One such example of AR used in everyday life maps.
+It has turned out to be a life savior.
 However, the recent trends suggest the use of AR navigation in indoor surfaces like airports and malls.
 Google is soon going to integrate this technology into its Google Lens.

 - Collaboration and Socialisation with AR/VR- Imagine sitting at your place and still interacting with others through AR/VR.
 Video conferences and meetings can now have an impression of personal presence.
 Companies are trying to create an AR enabled work environment for their employees that could felicitate even AR/VR devices.